codatio/codat-docs/docs/using-the-api/push.md

 ## Create a new record

-:::caution Creating data not referenced by the Options endpoint
+:::caution Creating data not in the Options response

-If you attempt to create a record using fields that are not documented in the Options response for that company, you may receive validation errors in response to your request.
+If you attempt to create a record using fields that are not documented in the Options response, you may receive validation errors in response to your request.
 :::

-Use the `POST /companies/{companyId}/connections/{connectionId}/push/{dataType}` endpoint to create a record in the target platform, with the request body being a JSON object which conforms to the structure of the Options endpoint we explored previously.
+Use the `POST /companies/{companyId}/connections/{connectionId}/push/{dataType}` endpoint to create a record in the target platform.
+The request body should be a JSON object which conforms to the structure of the Options endpoint response we explored previously.

-You can also review our full data model schemas (for example, the [Accounts](/accounting-api#/schemas/Account) data type)) to check the full scope of fields returned in the response.
-Note that we base our schemas on the `GET` request, which includes `modeifiedDate` and `sourceModifiedDate` that are not used to create or update a record.
+You can also review our data model schemas (for example, the [Accounts](/accounting-api#/schemas/Account) data type) to check the full scope of fields returned in the response.
+Note that we base our schemas on the `GET` request, which includes `modeifiedDate` and `sourceModifiedDate` that are not used when creating or updating a record.

-You can try to create a new account using our [API reference](https://docs.codat.io/accounting-api#/operations/create-account) using a valid request body, or a request body that leads to a validation error:
+Try to create a new account via our [Create account](https://docs.codat.io/accounting-api#/operations/create-account) endpoint using a valid request body, or a request body that leads to a validation error:

 <Tabs>
    <TabItem value="wo" label="Create an account">